9aia/thal/pm/ROADMAP.md

   - Add "Keep Character instructions private" to Character Builder
 - Fork characters
 - Add character edit button (if its yours) to chat and contact options
+- Add recently created section in new chat view

 ### 0.4* - Support